monkeywoora/monkeywoora.github.io/_pages/about.md

 I just set my protonmail as the hyperlink leads.
 If you are preferred to use educational mailbox, you might as well send emails and possibly carbon copied with my protonmail mailbox.

 My educational mailbox is : 72403895 [at] cityu-dg [dot] edu [dot] cn

+## Call for collaboration

+Now I have some ideas in consideration.
+You can visit them at [here](/_pages/ideas.md).
+If you have some inspiration, suggestions or comprehension, please feel free to email me.

+Past and now I am working to translate the [*AOD-Net: All-in-One Dehazing Network*](https://ieeexplore.ieee.org/document/8237773/) (ICCV 2017).
+You can find more details in [this column](/_pages/translations.md) .
+If you have the similar interest concerning Computer Vision topics, please feel free to email me.